dot-agi/dot-agi/README.md

 ## 👨‍💻 About Me

-- 🧠 Physical agent committing stuff at [AgentOps](https://github.com/AgentOps-AI)
 - 💡 Passionate about building scalable applications and exploring new technologies
-- 🌱 Always learning and growing in the field of software engineering
+- 🌱 Always learning and growing in the Artifical Intelligence space
 - 🚀 Open to collaborating on interesting projects

 ## 🛠️ Tech Stack